Historical sociology: Origins

 As time has passed, history and sociology have developed into two different specific academic disciplines.
-Historical data was used and is used today in mainly these three ways.
-The first one is: Examining a theory through a Parallel investigation.
-To correspond with the natural-science conceptions of laws, and to look at, or apply various historical material where you gather your resources in order to prove the theory that is applied.
-Or on the other hand sociologists for the parallel investigation theory could apply the theory to certain cases of investigation but in a different modalities of a more widely used process.
-The second theory that sociologists mainly use: applying and contrasting certain events or policies.
-Analysed by their specific, or what makes them in unique quality of a composition, certain events used by the sociologist for comparative data can be contrasted and compared.
-For interpretive sociologists it is very common for them to use the 'Verstehen' tradition.
-And lastly, the third way sociologists typically relate is by taking a look at the causalities from a macro point of view.
-This is Mill's method: " a) principle of difference: a case with effect and cause present is contrasted with a case with effect and cause absent; and b) principle of agreement: cases with same effects are compared in terms of their (ideally identical) causes.
+Historical data was used and is used today in mainly these three ways: examining a theory through a parallel investigation, applying and contrasting events or policies (such as Verstehen), and considering the causalities from a macro point of view.

+John Stuart Mill's method: " a) principle of difference: a case with effect and cause present is contrasted with a case with effect and cause absent; and b) principle of agreement: cases with same effects are compared in terms of their (ideally identical) causes.
 There is an important debate on the usefulness of Mill's method for sociological research, which relates to the fact that historical research is often based on only few cases and that many sociological theories are probabilistic, not deterministic.
 Today, historical sociology is measured by a conjunction of questions that are rich in detail.

-Scope
+Themes

 Human agency

 A shared theme of sociology and history is accounting for the paradox of human agency.
 "The problem of agency is the problem of finding a way to account for human experience which recognises simultaneously and in equal measure that history and society are made by constant and more or less purposeful individual action and that individual action, however purposeful, is made by history and society".

 This theme is presented across authors from Marx to Spencer where a symbiotic relation enables action to create structure, whilst that structure defines action.
 Here, historical sociology outlines that the key to understanding our human agency is to track its development over time.
 Better enabling us to see the changes and continuations of actions and structures that shape human agency throughout our societies.